JankariTech/blog/src/assets/Locust/locust-03.md

 Now when you start the test and stop it again, you will see `DELETE` requests in the list, one per hatched locust user.
 But what's that?
 The `DELETE` requests fail with `HTTPError('401 Client Error: Unauthorized for url: http://localhost:8080/ocs/v2.php/cloud/users/locust0',)`

-Digging deeper (e.g. with WireShark) shows that the requests not only had the correct Authorization header sent, but also some cookies.
+Digging deeper (e.g., with WireShark) shows that the requests not only had the correct Authorization header sent, but also some cookies.
 ```
 DELETE /ocs/v2.php/cloud/users/locust0 HTTP/1.1
 Host: localhost:8080